arpit512512/cool-RDBMS/README.md

 # cool-RDBMS

-## iles Description
+## Files Description

-● data - Directory contains all files related to saved table.< br/>
+● data - Directory contains all files related to saved table.<br />
 - For each table there are two files table_name_data.txt which contains all tuples of table and table_name_desc.txt which contains information about table columns or attributes first line contains table name, second line names of all column and third line contains code for table columns data type.
 ● code.cpp - Complete documented c++ code for this project.